Schuylkill Mall: History

 Also in 1995, Hess's closed its store at the mall; three years later, it became an outlet store called U.S. Factory Outlets.
 Rex TV & Appliance joined the mall in 1998 as well.
 After U.S. Factory Outlets closed, it became the original location of Black Diamond Antiques, which later moved to the Phar-Mor building after that chain went out of business in 2002.
 The former Hess's building then became a Steve & Barry's in October 2007; after Steve & Barry's went out of business in 2009, it then became a discount clothing store called Famous Labels, which closed in May 2011.
 In November 2011, Dunham's Sports signed a lease to open a store at the mall.
 The store opened in the former Phar-Mor building, resulting in Black Diamond Antiques moving back to the former Hess's/Steve & Barry's/Famous Labels space.
 Dunham's opened in September 2012.

-Pennsylvania Real Estate Investment Trust (PREIT), who acquired the Crown American portfolio in 2003, sold the mall to Empire Realty in 2007.
+PREIT acquired the Crown American portfolio in 2003 and sold the mall to Empire Realty in 2007.

 The Mall was listed to be sold as sale number 59 of the Schuylkill County Sheriff's Sale on June 17, 2016, in judgement of $27,428,876.10.

 Sale of the mall was completed in March 2017 to Northpoint Development LLC of Riverside, Missouri for $2.1 million, who also assumed the leases to most of the retail spaces around the mall.
 On May 9, 2017, stores were given 90 days notice to vacate the mall.
 The mall closed officially on January 15, 2018.
 Demolition of the mall was completed on September 5, 2018, and an industrial warehouse called Clayco was built to replace it.